Mariano Duncan

-Mariano Duncan Nalasco (born March 13, 1963) is a retired second baseman and shortstop who played for several Major League Baseball teams during his 12-year career.
-He was the infield coach and first base coach for the Los Angeles Dodgers under Managers Grady Little and Joe Torre.
-Duncan currently serves as the hitting coach for the Brooklyn Cyclones, the New York Mets' High-A team.
+Mariano Duncan Nalasco (born March 13, 1963) is a Dominican former second baseman and shortstop who played for the Los Angeles Dodgers, Cincinnati Reds, Philadelphia Phillies, New York Yankees, and Toronto Blue Jays of Major League Baseball and the Yomiuri Giants of Nippon Professional Baseball during his 12-year career.
+He was the infield coach and first base coach for the Los Angeles Dodgers under managers Grady Little and Joe Torre.
+Duncan was an MLB All-Star in 1994 and won two World Series championships as a player.
+He is currently manager of the Mumbai Cobras of Baseball United.

 Playing career

 Los Angeles Dodgers

 Duncan was signed by the Los Angeles Dodgers as an undrafted free agent on January 7, 1982.
 He played in the Dodgers minor league system for three seasons with the Lethbridge Dodgers in 1982, Vero Beach Dodgers in 1983 and San Antonio Dodgers in 1984.
 He stole 56 bases for Vero Beach and 41 bases for San Antonio, and at San Antonio he tied Stu Pederson for the league lead in triples.
 He made his major league debut, starting at second base, for the Dodgers on April 9, 1985 against the Houston Astros, and was 0 for 4 in his debut.
 He got his first major league hit on April 10 against Astros pitcher Joe Niekro.

 In his rookie season, July 6, 1985, vs. St. Louis Cardinals, Duncan accomplished the rare feat of bunting for a double where the ball was untouched and did not roll beyond the base paths.
 The Dodgers won the game 8-3.

 He stole 38 bases in his rookie season and finished third in the rookie of the year voting.